rahamrahimi/HAR-Project/README.md

 # HAR-Project
-The procedure and results of teh Human Activity Recognition Project are available in R matk down and HTML files.
+The procedure and results of the Human Activity Recognition Project are available in R matk down and HTML files.